katefike/sage/README.md

 - Python 3.7 or higher

 ## Create a docker-mailserver (DMS) Account
-1. Start the docker containers
+1. Create and start containers in development
 ```bash
 $ docker compose up
 ```